Without Bradley Beal, the Wizards stay right with the Bucks but suffer a 125-119 loss

 Avdija got Beal’s spot in the starting lineup, rejoining the group for the first time since Feb.
 7 after starting the first 16 games of his career.
 Brooks also swapped Mortiz Wagner out for Alex Len (10 points) in an effort to shake things up and jog the Wizards out of their mini-funk.
 They have lost five of six, but this was their strongest recent performance by far.

 Until the final minute, the Wizards played with rarely seen vigor, attacking the basket behind Hachimura’s and Westbrook’s aggression, staying focused on defense and moving with purpose on offense.
-Their three-pointers also started falling finally — a relief even against the Bucks’ famously generous perimeter defense.
+Their three-pointers also started falling at last — a relief even against the Bucks’ famously generous perimeter defense.
 The Wizards shot 39 percent from beyond the arc even without long-range specialist Davis Bertans, who missed the game with tightness in his right calf.

 The change was so drastic after Friday’s loss that it felt as though someone had simply plugged the Wizards back in.

+“We played hard,” Westbrook said.
+“I think the basketball stuff, miss and make shots, that’s going to happen, but when you play hard, you give yourself a chance to win the game, and I thought we did that from the get-go.
+Didn’t dig ourselves a hole.
+We were in the game the whole time.”

-The same team that scored just 15 points in the opening quarter the night before unleashed a tight, aggressive, 33-point first quarter Saturday without Beal and Bertans.
+The same team that scored just 15 points in the opening quarter the night before unleashed a sharp, 33-point opening 12 minutes Saturday.
 The catalyst was no surprise to those who watched the Wizards surge during a Western Conference road trip last month: Westbrook helped Washington assert itself in a way seemingly only he can.
-The point guard scored 10 points in less than five minutes and conducted a sharper, more mobile offense than the Wizards had shown in their previous two games.
+The point guard scored 10 points in less than five minutes and conducted a crisper, more mobile offense than the Wizards had shown in their previous two games.

-“[Westbrook] impacts the game.
-I put him in a lot of tough lineups, and I don’t care who’s on the court with him — I know there’s a lot of tough lineups,” Brooks said. “...
-That’s the thing I love about him: He doesn’t care who he plays with; he just wants four other guys that are going to compete.
-I think we found a group out there that competed throughout the night.”

 Hachimura was Westbrook’s second-in-command from the start, letting fly from the outside without his usual hesitation and generally showing more activity on the defensive end.
-Both players ended the first half with 19 points, and Hachimura had a particularly effective stretch.
-The 23-year-old went 7 for 10, including 3 for 3 from deep, matching his career high for three-pointers by midway through the second quarter.
+The only knock against the forward, one Hachimura brought up about himself, was that he went cold in the fourth quarter, going 0 for 4 from the floor as Westbrook poured in 16 points.

+But as encouraging as Hachimura’s play was, consistent effort remains an issue with the Wizards at large.
+Losses, no matter how good, won’t help Washington make the playoffs.

 More from The Post: